Control Synthesis for Stability and Safety by Differential Complementarity Problem: CLF-CBF-DCP Control Design

 We will use the vectors $\bfw_l, \bfw_h \in \bbR^m$ to determine the directions of stability and safety satisfaction and the scalars $\bar{u}_l, \bar{u}_h \in \bbR$ to determine the control input magnitude.
 Consider the following DCP with CLF stability and CBF safety complementarity constraints:

 where $F_l(\bfx) := \mathcal{L}_{\bff}V(\bfx) + \alpha_l(V)$ and $F_h(\bfx) := \mathcal{L}_{\bff}h(\bfx) + \alpha_h(h)$.
 The constraint \eqref{DCP: CLC} requires that the magnitude term $\bar{u}_l$ responsible for ensuring stability is zero unless the CLF condition in Def.~\ref{CLF} is endangered.
-The constraint \eqref{DCP: CBC} requires that the magnitude term $\bar{u}_h$ responsible for ensuring safety is zero unless the CBF condition in Def.~\ref{CBF} is endangered.
-Since safety is required at all times while stability is pursued asymptotically, the CBF constraint \eqref{DCP: CBC} considers $\bar{u}_l$ generated by the CLF constraint.
-We show that under additional regularity assumptions, the control law resulting from the DCP in \eqref{DCP: BQ-form} is unique and locally Lipschitz continuous and, hence, ensures the existence and uniqueness of the closed-loop system trajectories.
+The safety constraint \eqref{DCP: CBC} needs to prevent safety violation caused by the stabilizing input $\bfw_l\bar{u}_l$.
+To achieve this, we add an overriding term $\bfw_h\bar{u}_h$ in \eqref{DCP: CBC}, which is zero unless the CBF condition in Def.~\ref{CBF} is endangered with control input $\bfw_l\bar{u}_l$.
+The system will switch from stabilizing mode to safe mode if $\bfw_h\bar{u}_h$ is not zero.
+We show that under additional regularity assumptions, the control law resulting from the DCP in \eqref{DCP: BQ-form} is unique and locally Lipschitz continuous and, hence, ensures the existence and uniqueness of closed-loop system trajectories.

 \begin{assumption} $\nabla V(\bfx)$ and $\nabla h(\bfx)$ are locally Lipschitz continuous for all $\bfx \in \calD \setminus \{ \mathbf{0} \}$.
 The functions $\alpha_l$ in Def.~\ref{CLF} and $\alpha_h$ in Def.~\ref{CBF} are locally Lipschitz continuous. \end{assumption}